Master of Science in Nursing

 Additional Admission Requirements for RN to M.S.N.
 Students

-Students must fulfill all of the above requirements and successfully complete the RN to B.S.N. program, including Math 240.
+Applicants will be required to meet all admission requirements for the MSN with the exception of having earned a baccalaureate degree in nursing.
 Students who have senior standing in the B.S.N. program may complete NURS 501, 502, 503, or 512 (up to 9 credits) as electives.
 M.S.N. courses that are completed will be waived upon entry into the M.S.N. program of study.

 Retention Requirement for All M.S.N.
 Students